Silenttttttt/Silenttttttt/README.md

 **Software Engineer & Cryptocurrency Consultant**
 ---------------------------

-With over 6 years in the software landscape, I've honed expertise in a broad range of languages, including Python, C++, C#, and JavaScript.
-I have significant experience in developing robust web applications using Django and Vue.js, paired with PostgreSQL as the underlying database solution.
-Web scraping, ChatGPT integrations, and cybersecurity solutions further complement my suite of capabilities.
+With over 6 years in the software landscape, I've honed expertise in a broad range of languages, primarily Python, C++, C#, and JavaScript.
+I've pioneered the development of CryptoFuse.net, a cutting-edge cryptoswap platform and have extensive experience with web applications using Django and Vue.js, using PostgreSQL.
+My forays into web scraping, ChatGPT integrations, and cybersecurity solutions mark other distinctive proficiencies.

 * 🌍  Navigating the dynamic corridors of technology, cryptocurrency, and data analytics.
 * ✉️  Reach out to me at [munibesen@gmail.com](mailto:munibesen@gmail.com)